How to choose the best mobile phone yearly upgrade plan

 For most of us a 24-month mobile phone contract is the de facto way to spread the cost of a new mobile phone, but while smartphones are easily capable of lasting the two-year contract term, some people aren't.

 If you find yourself scrambling to know every snippet of information about the next iPhone, or you've caught yourself being envious of your mate's new Samsung Galaxy phone, then you're probably susceptible to the allure of the yearly upgrade contract – but buyer beware, we’ve found that in some cases this could end up costing you over £500 more than alternatives.

 Yearly upgrade plans are a relatively new concept for mobile phone providers, but it’s often difficult to work out exactly how much you’re paying, and whether they really represent a good deal.
 Here, we help you decide whether it’s the best choice for your next phone.

-Best Buy smartphones - find your perfect handset from these models that aced our tests.
+Find the Best smartphone from these models that aced our tests of smartphones.

 What are yearly upgrade plans?